simaoribeiro/csharp-driver/doc/features/open-telemetry/tracing-rfc.md

 ### Public API

 The `Builder` will include a new method named `WithTracer` that will include an `IDriverTrace` instance being passed as parameter.
-This method can be used by anyone to pass their tracer implementation and will be used by the extension method `AddOpenTelemetryInstrumentation()` mentioned in the previous section.
+This method can be used by anyone to pass their tracer implementation and will be used by the extension method `AddOpenTelemetryTraceInstrumentation()` mentioned in the previous section.

 ```csharp
 public Builder WithTracer(IDriverTrace trace)